 - Tax-Free Income: Unlike lump sum payments, structured settlements are devoid of tax.
 Since most structured settlements come in the form of an annuity, sold by third parties like insurance companies, they are completely tax-free at the state and the federal level.
 Tax-free income is great news for you.
 The sum itself is tax-free, but you will be taxed on the proceeds of any investment you choose to make with the amount.

 - Flexibility: Structured settlements can cater to your individual needs.
 You can structure the payments according to your bills and the expenses you have to deal with later in life.
 Do you have a big expense coming up in a few years?
 You can opt for smaller payments now, a larger sum a year from now, and then return to lower payments for the balance.

 The biggest downside that comes with structured settlements is that once you agree to a structured settlement and "sign on the dotted line," there is no way to change it.
 The payment amount, frequency, payment schedule are all fixed and so is everything else about the settlement.
 But life is unpredictable, and sometimes you might suddenly need a large sum of money to buy a new home or start a new business.
 Before you start wishing you’d gone for the lump sum payment option, we would like to tell you that our experts are here to make it possible for you.

-Washington Accord can be your trusted partner for your most important financial decisions in your life.
-We always have our customers' best interest in mind with our leading expert's opinions.
+Washington Accord can be your trusted partner with verified reviews for your most important financial decisions in your life.
+We always have your best interest in mind with our leading expert's opinions.
 If you are looking to sell your annuity or structured settlement, our recommendations can help you not just have a better experience but more money in your pocket.